The architecture of Frama-C

 - Aoraï: verify specifications expressed as LTL (Linear Temporal Logic) formulas

-- Other functionalities documented together with the value analysis plug-in can be considered as verifying low-level functional specifications (inputs, outputs, dependencies,…)
+- Other functionalities documented together with the EVA plug-in can be considered as verifying low-level functional specifications (inputs, outputs, dependencies,…)

 For test-case generation: